Practice Applications Questions Now

 - Watch for answers that partially solve the requirement but miss operational constraints.

-- Questions in Applications often include distractors that look correct for Applications but violate least-privilege, durability, or availability requirements.
+- Questions in Applications often include distractors that look correct for Applications but violate security policy, convergence, or redundancy requirements.

 - Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.